In Minneapolis, rage over George Floyd extends beyond cops

 Peterson remains on the job.

-Incidents that have drawn national attention since then include the shooting of Philando Castile, 32, during a 2016 traffic stop as his girlfriend live-streamed the aftermath on Facebook.
-The Latino officer was acquitted.
+Incidents that have drawn national attention since then include the shooting of Philando Castile, 32, during a 2016 traffic stop in nearby Falcon Heights as his girlfriend live-streamed the aftermath on Facebook.
+The Latino officer was acquitted..

 And the death of Jamar Clark, 25, shot in 2015, when police responded to a report of an assault on a woman at a birthday party.
 Police said Clark struggled with two police, and that his DNA was found on an officer’s gun.
 But witnesses gave accounts that conflicted with that narrative.
 No charges were brought against the white officers involved.